 See Split Task

-Used to provide a reference to other enterprise Project Control systems empowering the sharing of Loqust data with other systems. e.g. Cost Code, Owner's Bid Item number...
+A Task field in Loqust used to provide a reference to other enterprise Project Control systems.
+This empowers the sharing of Loqust data with other systems. e.g. Cost Code, Owner's Bid Item number...

 A horizontal line on a Production Graph© representing the “Quantity at Completion” for a particular Task.

-When a Successor Sequential Task is not being completed fast enough and/or a Predecessor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
+When a Predecessor Sequential Task is not being completed fast enough and/or a Successor Sequential Task is being completed too fast, the overall progress of the Operation can be compromised due to Conflict between the Two tasks.
 This is graphically represented by an intersection of the two respective Production Lines©.

 A Predecessor Sequential Task or Milestone that prevents a Successor Sequential Task from being completed. e.g. Late material delivery may preclude an installation task; the installation task is constrained by material delivery.

-A group of resouces organized to compete a Task.
+A group of resources organized to compete a Task that can be represented by a Loqust Dimension.
 See Dimensions.

 A collection of one or more Production Graphs® designed to provide information for specific stakeholder(s) that is shared in real time by a URL link to both licensed and unlicensed Loqust users.